Lombok vs. Bali: The New Hotspot for Digital Nomads

 Buying off-plan is the best way to get the most out of your investment and make your future home exactly how you want it.
 Xamara’s Wellness Retreat is a highly awaited, unique off-plan development that will change what it means to live in luxury in Lombok.

 This isn’t simply a place to live; it’s a place to live a whole lifestyle.
-As noted, it will have a separate co-working space, which will make it the best place for digital nomads to work.
+As noted, it will have a separate co-working space, which will make it the best place for nomads to work.
 The retreat has three levels of unmatched luxury:

 • Premium Villa: This villa has more space, better outdoor lounging areas, and more smart-home capabilities that make working from home easy.